{192} Virtue, Violence, and Engagement in Therāvada and Sri Lankan Buddhism

 2. Engaging Buddhism?

-[10] the historical Buddha remains an ethical model and exemplar who confronted social injustices, such as caste hierarchy and the exclusion of “untouchables,” and the social pathologies of violence and war.
+In multiple senses Buddhism is inherently ethically engaged.
+Buddhism is about practices and a way of life, and the Buddha called for the appropriate practice of the virtues (SN I. 73).
+Compassion, generosity, and loving-kindness are primary Therāvada virtues.
+These are genuinely altruistic and other-oriented since they are ultimately not done out of any “need” but out of freedom (SN I. 25).
+Although Richard Gombrich is correct when he asserts that the Buddha’s primary goal was not social reform but spiritual liberation,[10] the historical Buddha remains an ethical model and exemplar who confronted social injustices, such as caste hierarchy and the exclusion of “untouchables,” and the social pathologies of violence and war.
 He did not do so because he was commanded to do so to avoid punishment by a divine being.
 He is described as responding immanently from out of his own condition to the concrete suffering of others.
 To the degree that the traditional account of the Buddha is accurate, it was precisely being affected by the other’s suffering—the disquiet, sickness, old age, and death of others—that set him on the path of awakening.[11]
 This encounter with and uncalculated response to suffering provided the basis for kamma (karma) becoming ethical and the universe a basically moral arena in early Buddhism.[12]

 Assuming it is true that socially engaged Buddhism is a relatively new and western inspired phenomenon, then something else must be meant besides traditional forms of Buddhist ethical engagement for sentient life.
 First, this claim is inaccurate: Engaged Buddhism is not merely a contemporary western construct insofar as there are qualities in traditional Buddhism {196} allowing contemporary western redeployments.
 Western interpretations have often focused on the individualism of Buddhism, and there are elements emphasizing working for one’s own salvation.
 Yet Asian Buddhists have interpreted it as inherently social.
 Kamma inherently binds one to others, forming a network of freedom and fate, and responsibility extends beyond the immediacy of the moment into the past and future of this and other lives.[13]
 Further, a number of contemporary ethical issues such as the ethical status of animals and the environment are arguably more fully articulated in Buddhist than in traditional western discourses.
 Secondly, the notion of social engagement said to be lacking in traditional Buddhism is not so much a traditional Christian idea, which is not necessarily altruistic or purely ethical in the Kantian sense since charity is done for the reward of salvation rather than purely for its own sake, as it is a modern one emerging from the moral and political thought of the enlightenment.[14]
 The modern focus on social activism and engagement is motivated by enlightenment ideas of liberty, equality, and fraternity and the social movements of the Nineteenth and Twentieth-Centuries.
 As varied responses of historical agents, who can interpret and engage their contexts and are not the mere passive product of colonial hegemony, anti-colonial liberation struggles involve a multiplicity of traditions and inspirations that are more than their Western and Christian sources.